xwzappest/guide/ticktick/ticktick_web_app/how_to_print_a_list.md

-##How to print a list?
+###How to print a list?
+1.Click the downward arrow of a list.

+2.Choose “Print”.

-Click the downward arrow of a list and choose “Print”.
-Before printing, you will have a print preview where you can set paper size, margins and etc.
+Before printing, you will have a print preview where you can set paper size, margins, etc.